progit/progit/en/02-git-basics/01-chapter2.markdown

 	# On branch master
 	nothing to commit (working directory clean)

-This means you have a clean working directory—in other words, there are no tracked and modified files.
+This means you have a clean working directory — in other words, there are no tracked and modified files.
 Git also doesn’t see any untracked files, or they would be listed here.
 Finally, the command tells you which branch you’re on.
 For now, that is always master, which is the default; you won’t worry about it here.
 The next chapter will go over branches and references in detail.

 Let’s say you add a new file to your project, a simple README file.
 If the file didn’t exist before, and you run `git status`, you see your untracked file like so: